 Differences in Amenities

 The primary difference between condos and apartments is the ownership structure.
 Luxury apartments are rented out by a landlord, whereas condos are individually owned.
 This allows the owner to have more control over any renovation, alteration, or disposition of their unit.
+One can also consider Villas in Ciputra if they want to have a good lifestyle.

 Factors such as tax treatment, maintenance responsibilities, and financial investment vary significantly.